sheeshKAAN/HTML5/README.md

 - ```<h1>```: This tag used for headings is ```<h1> <h2>, <h3>``` etc. It can be numbered as follows, and as the number increases, the size of the text decreases.
 The numbers are between ```<h1>``` and ```<h6>```.

-# Tag Structure in HTML
+# Tag Structure in HTML¹'¹
 Tags are used when marking texts in HTML.
 And when defining tags, the tag name is written inside ```< less than and >``` greater than signs.
 That is, they are defined as ```<tagName>```.
 Additionally, opened tags are closed in the same way with **/** at the beginning.
 That is, it is defined as ```<tagName> .. </tagName>```.
 However, this rule does not apply to all tags; some tags are closed by themselves, so you do not need to close them.